Menu

 Learning Coaches are expected to:

-• Ensure students attend and participate in all required live classes
+• Ensure students attend and participate in all required instructional sessions

-• Enter student attendance daily using GCA’s attendance platform
+• Enter daily attendance daily using GCA’s attendance platform

-• Read and respond promptly to school communications, emails, and notices
+• Read and respond to school communications in a timely manner

 • Communicate with teachers and school staff as needed